Tom Varndell: Career

 Varndell returned to the Tigers in 2004, and made a quick impact in the Premiership.
 In his second appearance with the Tigers senior side, he recorded the fastest hat trick of tries in Premiership history, doing so in a 13-minute span against Worcester.
 He finished the 2005-06 Guinness Premiership regular season, top of the try list with 14.

 Also in 2005, Varndell made his debut for both national teams within one week.
 On 26 November, he came on as a replacement and scored a try against Manu Samoa at Twickenham in his first full 15-man international.
 Then, on 1 and 2 December, he made his England Sevens debut in the Dubai Sevens, the first tournament in the 2005–06 World Sevens Series.
 Varndell was the tournament's leading try scorer as England claimed the title.

 In 2006, Varndell was chosen in the England Saxons team for the 6 Nations, but after impressive displays for both Leicester Tigers and England in the Rugby Sevens at the 2006 Commonwealth Games, he was awarded with two starting places on the senior tour to Australia.
-In the second of these appearances he scored a try in a 43-18 defeat.
-For the Elite players squad in the 2006/07 England Squad he was subsequently dropped and demoted back to the England Saxons side with new Leicester team mate, Jordan Crane.
+In the second of these appearances he scored a try in a 43–18 defeat.
+For the Elite players squad in the 2006/07 England Squad he was subsequently dropped and demoted back to the England Saxons side with new Leicester teammate, Jordan Crane.

 In September 2006, Varndell played for Leicester's feeder club, Bedford Blues, and scored a try on his debut against Exeter Chiefs.
 Varndell ended the season playing as a replacement when Leicester won the 2007 Premiership final.